ztana/ASPGlobalization/README.md

-Using asp.net and c#. a multi-language website demo. this project developed by VS 2015. used asp.net web forms site as start.
+Using asp.net and c#. a multi-language website demo. this project developed by VS 2015. used asp.net web forms site as start. shows how to have multiple languages of a website, how to get resources in code (C#) and how to put variables inside resource.

 add App_GlobalResources folder, then add your languages.
 Resource name should follow
 <link>https://msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx</link>